BioinformaticsDataPracticum2025/open-chromatin-analysis/README.md

 3. Compare the percentages of open chromatin regions that are conserved between species and between tissues (bedtools intersection between ATAC-seq peaks for same-species comparison, and between halLiftover and HALPER outputs for cross-species comparison).
 4. Predict functions of regulatory regions (GREAT gene ontology analysis; manual web upload).
 5. Analyze conserved regulatory elements such as enhancers and promoters (bedtools intersection with ENCODE CCREs).
-6. Investigate associated biological processes and transcription factor binding sites (MEME-ChIP, or just MEME and STREME).
+6. Investigate associated biological processes and transcription factor binding sites (MEME and STREME outputs from MEME-ChIP).

 ---